| |

 changes caused, but many people forget that he was hired by the Board of

 Supervisors.
 He was doing what he was told to do.
+The rationale for management bonuses and salary increases was

 that it rewarded managers who met their goals.
 Unfortunately, it created a lot of